 The Hornets add a unique element on their own as well: They are owned by the NBA, which has led to the question of whether it would prefer Paul stays put.
 The league bought the team for $310 million last December and the franchise value would almost certainly take a hit if the popular Paul departs.
 He has long been hailed as a local hero, a classy member of the community and more than capable athlete who arrived at the toughest of times in New Orleans.
 Paul was drafted fourth overall by the Hornets out of Wake Forest in 2005, just two months before Hurricane Katrina hit and the team played its next two seasons in Oklahoma City before returning.

 This isn't the first time Ainge has attempted to make a bold move to improve his already formidable core.
-In February of 2010,
+In February of 2010, he tried to acquire then Kings shooting guard Kevin Martin in a deal that was expected to include Allen.
+Four months later, the Celtics were falling to the Lakers in a seven-game NBA Finals for the ages.

 Starting at 9 a.m.
 ET on Wednesday, teams were allowed to start talking to players and free agents, and NBA facilities re-opened.
 No deals can actually be offered or signed until Dec.
 9, after the collective bargaining agreement has been officially ratified.
 The regular season is expected to start on Christmas Day.